-The theft indicator is located on top of the instrument panel.
+The theft indicator is located in the instrument cluster.

-- When the ignition is in the OFF position, the indicator will flash once every 2 seconds to indicate the SecuriLock® system is functioning as a theft deterrent. - When the ignition is in the RUN position, the indicator will glow for 3 seconds to indicate normal system functionality.
+- When the ignition is in the 2 (LOCK) position, the indicator will flash once every 2 seconds to indicate the SecuriLock® system is functioning as a theft deterrent. - When the ignition is in the 4 (ON) position, the indicator will glow for 3 seconds, then turn off to indicate normal system functionality.

-If a problem occurs with the SecuriLock system, the indicator will flash rapidly or glow steadily when the ignition is in the RUN position.
+If a problem occurs with the SecuriLock® system, the indicator will flash rapidly or glow steadily when the ignition is in the 4 (ON) position.
 If this occurs, the vehicle should be taken to an authorized dealer for service.